0BananaBig0/from_gcc_to_cpp/docs/Threads.md

 1. [`<mutex>` in cplusplus](https://cplusplus.com/reference/mutex/).
 2. [`<mutex>` in cppreference](https://en.cppreference.com/w/cpp/header/mutex).
 3. `std::defer`: A `constexpr defer_lock_t` object.
 Do not acquire ownership of the mutex.
+(Does not lock automatically; requires manual locking.)
 4. `std::try_to_lock`: A `constexpr try_to_lock_t` object.
 Try to acquire ownership of the mutex without blocking.
 5. `std::adopt_lock`: A `constexpr adopt_lock_t` object.
 Assume the calling thread already has ownership of the mutex.
+(The mutex has been locked.)

 ### `std::call_once` and `std::once_flag`